 - 1. Install python 2.7 (if it isn't already installed).

+- 2. Install the python development tools.

+- 3. Install the gcc c++ compiler.

-- 2. Install the following python packages (version indicated if less than most recent):
+- 4. Install the following python packages (version indicated if less than most recent):

 - numpy

 - scipy

-- · matplotlib
+- matplotlib

 - pillow

 - wxpython

-- lxml
+- fabio

 - h5py

-- cython

-- fabio

-- pyFAI

-- hdf5plugin

-- numba

-- 3. Download RAW from sourceforge (http://sourceforge.net/projects/bioxtasraw)

-- 4. Extract RAW to a directory of your choice, and run RAW.py using python.

-- 5. Enjoy!

-- If you have problems, please consult the detailed installation guides below and check out the solutions to common problems.

-- If you want, see the section on making a desktop shortcut for RAW.
+- lxml - pyFAI - hdf5plugin - weave - 5.
+Download RAW from sourceforge (http://sourceforge.net/projects/bioxtasraw) - 6.
+Extract RAW to a directory of your choice, and run RAW.py using python. - Note: the first time you run RAW.py it may need to be run from the command line in order to successfully compile various extensions.
+It may take some time to compile the extensions, be patient. - 7.
+Enjoy! - If you have problems, please consult the detailed installation guides below and check out the solutions to common problems. - If you want, see the section on making a desktop shortcut for RAW.